 This track can get very muddy and slippery after rain making it challenging to get through.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 Corrugated sections are quite common.
 The road is pretty steep, with an average gradient of 6% but over the 20% in parts.
+It is a beautiful scenery and really something for the avid adventurer who loves nature.

 Pic: Walter Waldis